Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 €2–€5 per slice

 If your caterer plates and serves the cake.
-Separate from venue cake-cutting fee.
+Separate from the venue cake-cutting fee.

 Photography & video hidden costs